About

 CEO, Stardust Inc. | Future Private Astronaut | Space Industry Leader

-Shinul Paul COO, Stardust Inc. | Aerospace Engineer | Astrophysicist | UAV Specialist
+Chief Operating Officer, Stardust Inc. | Aerospace Engineer | Astrophysicist

 Blending Passion and Science to Shape the Future of Space

-Shinul Paul is an Aerospace Engineer and Astrophysicist with more than a decade of experience in aerospace technologies, space systems, space science, and UAV/RPAS.
-As the COO of Stardust Inc., he focuses on innovation in space research, astronaut training, and the development of next-generation aerospace infrastructure.
-His expertise spans deep-space research, space education, autonomous systems, and future space infrastructure development.
+Shinul Paul is an Aerospace Engineer and Astrophysicist whose career bridges hard science with a passion for human progress.
+With over a decade of experience in aerospace technologies, space systems, and UAV/RPAS, Shinul serves as COO of Stardust Inc., where he leads innovation in astronaut training, space research, and the development of next-generation infrastructure for humanity’s future in space.

 Dr. Joshua Chou